markteehan/Contain-Yourself-Kafka/README.md

 - Replace REPLACEME_APISECRET with your Confluent Cloud API Key (usually a long alpla-numeric UUID).
 Dont adjust the escaping or quotes.
 - Replace REPLACEME_SR_URL with your Confluent Cloud Schema Registry URL (for example https://psrc-xxxxx.ap-southeast-2.aws.confluent.cloud)
 - Replace REPLACEME_SR_AUTH with your (colon-delimited) Confluent CLoud Schema Registry basic Auth (for example XXX:YYYY).
 Dont add quotes or escape chars.
+- Replace REPLACEME_DB_HOSTNAME with the name of the mySQL database server (for example mysql-hostname)
+- Replace REPLACEME_DBNAME with the mySQL database name (for example my-database)
+- Replace REPLACEME_TABLE with the mySQL table name (for example dept)

 *Commands*
 Start the container | stop the container